brunon80/brunon80/README.md

 - [Nestjs](https://nestjs.com/) - A progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 - [Nextjs](https://nextjs.org/) - Frontend framework to be use with React on server side
 - [Typeorm](https://typeorm.io/) - TypeORM is an ORM that can run in many javascript environments
 - [React Native](https://reactnative.dev/docs/animations) - Building beautiful, rich, live interfaces
+- [Micro Frontends](https://micro-frontends.org/) - The current trend is to build a feature-rich and powerful browser application, aka single page app, which sits on top of a micro service architecture
 - How to become a good front-end tech leader 🎓

 # Hello World!! 🚀